On the number of ordinary lines determined by sets in complex space: The dependency matrix

 Note that we have $AV = 0$.
-Every row of $A$ has exactly 3 nonzero entries.
-By Property 2 of Lemma~\ref{le:triplesystem}, the supports of any distinct two columns intersect in exactly 6 entries when the two corresponding points lie on a special line\footnote{Note that while the triple system $T_l$ consists of ordered triples, the supports of the rows of $A$ are unordered.}, and 0 otherwise.
-That is, the supports of any two distinct columns intersect in at most 6 entries.
+Every row of $A$ has exactly three nonzero entries.
+By Property 2 of Lemma~\ref{le:triplesystem}, the supports of any distinct two columns intersect in exactly six entries when the two corresponding points lie on a special line, and are disjoint otherwise.
+That is, the supports of any two distinct columns intersect in at most six entries.

 We say a pair of points $v_i, v_j$, $i \neq j$, {\em appears} in the dependency matrix $A$ if there exists a row with nonzero entries in columns $i$ and $j$.
-The number of times a pair appears is the number of rows with nonzero entries in both columns $i$ and $j$. \end{definition} Every pair of points that lies on a special line appears exactly 6 times.
+The number of times a pair appears is the number of rows with nonzero entries in both columns $i$ and $j$.

+Every pair of points that lies on a special line appears exactly six times.
 The only pairs not appearing in the matrix are pairs of points that determine ordinary lines.
 There are $n \choose 2$ pairs of points, $t_2(\V)$ of which determine ordinary lines.
 So the number of pairs appearing in $A$ is ${n \choose 2} - t_2$.
 The total number of times these pairs appear is then $6\left({n \choose 2} - t_2\right)$.
-Every row gives 3 distinct pairs of points, so it follows that the number of rows of $A$ is $m = 6\left({n \choose 2} - t_2\right)/3 = n^2 - n - 2t_2$.
-Note that $m > 0$, unless $t_2 = {n \choose 2}$, i.e. all lines are ordinary.
+Every row gives three distinct pairs of points, so it follows that the number of rows of $A$ is